amita-kapoor/Udacity-SDC-Traffic-Signs/writeup_template.md

 Here are five German traffic signs that I found on the web:

 ![alt text][image4]

 This image is the image of stop sign.
 While the sign itself is very clear and should not be difficult to classify.

 ![alt text][image5]

 This image is of Slippery road, the image has lot of watermarks on it, and might be difficult to classify on account of it.

 ![alt text][image6]

 This is the image of Road Work, the sign has few signs of wear and tear, but I think network can classify it easily.

 ![alt text][image7]

 This is the image of speed limit, unlike most training samples the board on which the sign id rectangular not round, this may cause mis-classification.

 ![alt text][image8]

 This is the image of Go straight or right sign.
 It is quite clear and should be easy to guess.

-The image  second image might be difficult to classify because it contains watermark signs.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).